-Joe Robinson begins his third year in Columbia.
-He was hired as the Gamecocks' special teams coordinator and tight ends coach on January 13, 2012 but focusd solely on the special teams in 2013 and will do so again in 2014.
+Joe Robinson begins his fourth year in Columbia.
+He was hired as the Gamecocks’ special teams coordinator and tight ends coach on January 13, 2012 but focused solely on the special teams in 2013 and did so again in 2014.

 Robinson had a hand in the early success of true freshman placekicker Elliott Fry, who converted 15-of-18 field goal attempts in his first season for the Garnet & Black and set a school record for PAT's in a season with 54 during the 2013 campaign.
 Fry earned Freshman All-SEC accolades, as did Pharoh Cooper as a return specialist.

 During Robinson's first season at Carolina, Ace Sanders established a school record for punt return yardage in a season while earning second-team All-America honors and SEC Special Teams Player of the Year accolades.
 The Gamecock tight ends, led by Justice Cunningham and Rory Anderson, along with SEC All-Freshman Jerell Adams, became a key threat in the passing game.
 Cunningham was selected with the final pick of the 2013 draft by the Indianapolis Colts.

 Robinson, the 2010 FootballScoop Special Teams Coordinator of the Year, joined the Gamecock staff after one season at the University of North Carolina, where he coached the defensive line.